 Integration of Social Work and Christian Theology [Course] (3)

-This course is designed to build upon the foundation of the First Year Social Worker and Religion Course and to offer a more in-depth examination of the integration of Christian faith and social work practice.
-Students from either group will be able to deepen and broaden their knowledge of basic theological doctrines and principles and their application to social work and apply this knowledge to social work within the context of a variety of practice settings.
-This is offered as an elective course for students in the Roberts Wesleyan MSW program.
+This course is designed to build upon the foundation of the Spirituality and Religion in Social Work Practice course and to offer a more in-depth examination of the integration of the Christian faith and social work practice.
+Students will be able to deepen and broaden their knowledge of basic theological doctrines and principles and apply this knowledge to social work within the contexts of a variety of practice settings.
+Students will create a model of social work practice that includes addressing the needs of the underserved, strategies for fighting injustice, and healing from human brokenness while honoring client differences and self-determination.

 Human Rights and Social Work Practice in a Global Context [Course] (3)